mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Usage Example

-A simple usage example in 5 steps - we produce a 3D tileset for the Island of Oahu, Hawai'i, by resampling a dem and a color layer:
+A simple usage example in 5 steps - we produce and visualize a 3D tileset for the Island of Oahu, Hawai'i, by resampling a dem and a color layer:

 * We assume that we have the libgrid data directory available.
 * Step 1) Drag the "Oahu-10.tif" dem layer from the "elev" directory into the qtviewer.